-Users can configure the IP settings and enter new values if the DHCP function is set to Disable.
+Users can configure the IP settings and enter new values if users set the DHCP function to "Disable".
 Click the Apply button to update.

-When DHCP is disabled, the default is 192.168.1.1.
+When DHCP is disabled, Default: 192.168.1.1

-If DHCP is enabled, this field is completed by the DHCP server and the user will not be able to manually set IP addresses.
+If DHCP is enabled, this field is completed by the DHCP server and will not allow user manually set future IP addresses.